 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 The Big Idea Key Curriculum links What makes me, me?
 Belonging Family Rules and routines Seasonal changes - Autumn Local Area How do we celebrate?
 Celebrations past and present Family and cultures Who can help us?
 Community Self- care Oral health Safety Seasonal changes (Winter) Was it a happily ever after?
-Seasonal changes (Spring) Friendship What is lurking at the bottom of the garden?
+Seasonal changes (Spring) Friendship From tiny seeds to big adventures!
 Habitats Life cycles Growth and change Local environment Planting Where can we travel?
-Cultures, climates, travel, ways of life Seasonal change - Summer Transition into Year 1 PSED at Whitkirk In line with the whole school, In reception we time, 'Chatter Natter' (15 minutes discussion puppets and contexts relating to the children Explicit 'Pants are Private' (NSPCC) session time daily) is planned througho 's experiences.
-Texts are careful ut the week in response to children's deve ly selected to expose children to key them loping needs.
+Cultures, climates, travel, ways of life Seasonal change - Summer Transition into Year 1 PSED at Whitkirk In line with the whole school, In reception we time, 'Chatter Natter' (15 minutes discussion puppets and contexts relating to the children Explicit 'Pants are Private' (NSPCC) session: time daily) is planned throughou 's experiences.
+Texts are carefull it the week in response to children's deve y selected to expose children to key them loping needs.
 Discussions surroundines such as friendship, worry, anger, ng friendship, respect and understand fear to create a culture of open discu ing are planned using stories, ssion about feelings and emotions.
-End of Year ELG: Self-Regulation Show an understanding of their own foothers and begin to regulate their behading of their own foothers and work towards simple goals, but they want and control their immediate appropriate.
-Give focused attention to what the teap appropriately even when engaged in accomplishing to follow instructions involving sections. eelings and those of viour accordingly. eing able to wait for what impulses when ucher says, responding etivity, and show an behave accordingly.
-Manage their own basic hygiene and personal needs, including dressing, going to the toilet and understanding the importance healthy food choices.
-Building Relationships Work and play cooperatively and take turns with others.
-Form positive attachments to adults and friendships with peers.
-Show sensitivity to their own and to others' needs
+End of Year ELG: Self-Regulation Show an understanding of their own for others and begin to regulate their behades.
+Set and work towards simple goals, but they want and control their immediate appropriate.
+Give focused attention to what the teal appropriately even when engaged in accomplishing to follow instructions involving set. eelings and those of viour accordingly. ing able to wait for what impulses when cher says, responding tivity, and show an Managing Be confident to try new activities a resilience, and perseverance in the f Explain the reasons for rules, know behave accordingly.
+Manage their own basic hygiene ar dressing, going to the toilet and un- healthy food choices. nd show independence, ace of challenge. right from wrong and try to nd personal needs, including Building Re Work and play cooperatively of Form positive attachments to opeers.
+Show sensitivity to their own of adults and friendships with